Qinkaiyu/CLIP-DR/README.md

 Your dataset should be organized as:

-target_DATA(need change)_train should include all images path and label.
-Adjust according to different targets of your DG test.
+Adjust target_DATA(need change)_train according to different targets of your DG test.

 ```
 .